zenodallavalle/italy-geopop/README.md

 # italy-geopop

-A python module that provides instant access to italy geographic and demographic data.
+A python package that provides instant access to italy geographic and demographic data.